-The testing agency will report the result of the test to the Dean of Students.
+The testing agency will report the result of the test to the Assistant Vice President for Student Life and Athletics.

 The student will be notified of the results of the test.

 Whenever a positive test result is reported, the steps below will be followed: